aspeake1/OpenStudio-BEopt/README.md

 `openstudio.exe run -w create-model-example.osw`

-This will apply the measures to the OpenStudio seed model specified in the .osw, run the EnergyPlus simulation, and produce output.
+This will apply the measures, run the EnergyPlus simulation, and produce output.

 <!--